Wire-Network/wire-sysio/docs/02_cleos/02_how-to-guides/how-to-get-tables-information.md

 ## Before you begin

-* Install the currently supported version of `cleos`
+* Install the currently supported version of `clio`

 * Understand the following:
   * What is an account